Chadtech/ChadTech-vSatz/README.md

   	c then ]        Right Chevron

-ChadTech is currently in v0.2, features to add:
+ChadTech is currently in v2, features to add:

-0. "barcode"
-1. Superscripts and subscripts
-2. More characters.
-3. Tab
+1. Functional save/open function (v2 works great, v3 not so much)
+0. More characters (slanty, greek, and carrotted)

 -------------------------------------------------
 DEPENDENCIES